- If you have a Virginia driver's license or identification card, you can register to vote online and submit the form electronically.

 If you are registered to vote, you can get your absentee ballot online.

 Your polling place is listed on your voter registration card.
-If you need more information about your polling place, you can click here to find your polling place.
+If you need more information about your polling place, click here to find your polling place.

 You can also contact the City of Richmond Registrar’s Office at 804-646-7000, or online to find your polling place.

-On Election Day polling places open at 6am and all voters in line by 7pm are allowed to vote.
+Polling places open at 6 a.m. on Election Day.
+All voters in line by 7 p.m. are allowed to vote.

 Students Registered to Vote at On-Campus Address:

-If you registered to vote with the 28 Westhampton Way address, then you are registered in the City of Richmond Precinct 101.
+If you registered to vote with your UR address (28 Westhampton Way), then you are registered in the City of Richmond Precinct 101.
 Precinct 101’s polling place is located at the Westhampton Baptist Church at the intersections of St. Christopher’s Road and Three Chopt Road.

 Voters can only vote by absentee ballot if they have an accepted justification.
 Absentee ballots should be requested as far in advance as possible to allow time for the local elections office to mail the ballot to the voter and for the voter to complete and return the ballot.
 Click here for an absentee ballot application and list of valid justifications.

-• Voters may also apply in-person at their local registrar’s office and cast an absentee ballot in the same trip (in-person absentee voting) up to three days before Election Day.
+- Voters may apply in-person at their local registrar’s office and cast an absentee ballot in the same trip (in-person absentee voting) up to 3 days before Election Day

 In Virginia, in-person voters must show an acceptable type of ID at the polls or they will have to vote a provisional ballot, and produce acceptable ID later.